 During the eligibility stage, we will check that:

-Eligible grant applications are then assessed competitively on merit against the Program Assessment Criteria with other projects across NSW.
+Eligible grant applications are then assessed competitively on merit against the assessment criteria with other projects across NSW.
 Each application needs to demonstrate that the proposed project:

 The applicant must demonstrate that they have the capacity and experience to deliver the project.

 All proposed projects are required to indicate whether they have sought approval from the appropriate land owner/s.
-This approval must be secured prior to the issuing of a funding agreement.
+This approval must be secured before the funding agreement is executed.

 If you have any questions or want to talk to someone about this grant program, you can call the SHCIF hotline on 1800 379 184 or email SHCIF@facs.nsw.gov.au.